2022 Houston Astros season: June

 The Astros got ahead of the Yankees early at Minute Maid Park after a two-run double from Alex Bregman.
 Luis García (6–5) hurled 5 1/2 innings for the Astros, allowing three hits and one run with six strikeouts.
 Jake Meyers doubled to lead off the bottom half of the third inning.
 Aledmys Díaz and Kyle Tucker drew consecutive walks with two outs, loading the bases.
 Bregman's double scored Meyers and Díaz and Tucker reached third.
 With Yuli Gurriel batting, Yankees starter Luis Severino removed his PitchCom device and held the speaker to his ear, apparently unable to hear Jose Trevino's signals.
 Tucker, noting that Severino was distracted, raced toward home plate.
 Still holding the PitchCom device in his right hand, and ballcap in his left, Severino maneuvered to free his right hand and threw to Trevino, who narrowly tagged Tucker out to end the inning.
 Anthony Rizzo hit a solo home run for the Yankees in the sixth inning, but the Astros held on to win, 2–1.

-Álvarez named Player of the Month.
-Yordan Álvarez won the American League (AL) Player of the Month Award for June, his first (previously, he had won three AL Rookie of the Month Awards in 2019).
+Alvarez named Player of the Month.
+Yordan Alvarez won the American League (AL) Player of the Month Award for June, his first (previously, he had won three AL Rookie of the Month Awards in 2019).
 Over 23 games, he batted .418/.510/.835/1.346, garnering four doubles, one triple, nine home runs, and 28 RBI.
 He led the league in batting, on-base percentage, slugging percentage, on-base plus slugging percentage (OPS), and RBI, and ranked fourth the in the AL in home runs.
 He posted an equal number of bases on balls (BB) and strikeouts (SO)—13.